Student Clubs & Organizations

 • Attending engineering symposiums, events, and lectures

-Note: The Engineering and Technology club is primarily intended for students in the Engineering Science, Architectural Technology, and Smart Systems Technologies programs that are based at Victor Campus Center, but it is also open to any FLCC student interested in engineering, technology, and related scientific fields.
+Note: The Engineering and Technology Club is primarily intended for students in the Engineering Science, Architectural Technology, and Smart Systems Technologies programs that are based at Victor Campus Center, but it is also open to any FLCC student interested in engineering, technology, and related scientific fields.

-Health Care Studies club welcomes any student interested in the healthcare field.
+Health Care Studies Club welcomes any student interested in the healthcare field.
 Many club members already work in healthcare, and the club provides an opportunity to share opinions, values, and experiences about the industry.
 The club meets about once a month — with snacks, pizza, and drinks.
 Club members chat, laugh, and share stories about life as a Heath Care Studies student while building community and assisting one another in their studies.

 Recent events include touring the new nursing labs, working with tutors from the science incubator, and preparing for the TEAS exam.